NixOS VMs part 2: Bootstrapping a Docker server with immutable NixOS on Proxmox

 A few notes on these:

-BACKENDmust be set to proxmox, otherwise libvirt is the default.PVE_HOSTmust be an ip address or routable domain name to the PVE machine.PVE_NODEmust match your Proxmox node’s actual hostname.
-If your node is calledpvein the web UI, putpvehere.PVE_SSH_KEYshould point to which SSH key to use.PVE_STORAGEis which storage system the VM disks get stored on (i.e.,local,local-zfs,my-nfs).PVE_BRIDGEis the default network bridge.
+BACKENDmust be set to proxmox, otherwise libvirt is the default.PVE_HOSTmust be the name of the SSH config entry in your~/.ssh/config.PVE_NODEmust match your Proxmox node’s actual hostname.
+If your node is calledpvein the web UI, putpvehere.PVE_STORAGEis which storage system the VM disks get stored on (i.e.,local,local-zfs,my-nfs).PVE_BRIDGEis the default network bridge.
 You can override this per-VM.PVE_DISK_FORMATuserawformat for ZFS or LVM-thin,qcow2for directory/NFS storage.PVE_BACKUP_STORAGEis optional, for vzdump backups.
 Point it at a PBS instance if you have one.

 Make sure you can SSH to the PVE node.
 Use a key without a password, or make sure that your SSH agent is loaded so you don’t need to type the password: